pmujumdar27/grad-req-app/README.md

 The packages required to run this backend project are listed in ```requirements.txt```.

 Run the following command to install them all.
+You might want to create a virtual environment and then proceed to install the packages in it.

 ```
 pip install -r requirements.txt